cesaxis-training/backend/README.md

 # Quotes API Backend

-A RESTful API service for managing quotes, built with Python/Flask, containerized with Docker and automated with CI/CD workflows.
+A RESTful API service for managing quotes, built with Python/Flask, containerized with Docker, and automated with CI/CD workflows.

 ## Overview